bluesillybeard/ZRender/readme.md

 - ~~multiple windows~~
 - ~~meshes (don't forget to keep track of attributes and the mesh type) (only support triangles and quads for now)~~
     - note: Many methods still need to be actually implemented on the OpenGL 4.1 backend
-- shaders (Only support SPIR-V binaries to make supporting both OpenGL and Vulkan easier)
+- ~~shaders (Only support SPIR-V binaries to make supporting both OpenGL and Vulkan easier)~~
-    - Zig supports SPIR-V as a compilation target.
-Wouldn't it be super cool to write shaders in Zig too?
-Zig all the way!
-    - shaders are a bit complex, since they basically define an entire pipeline.
-    - Since all sets of shaders will just be a pixel and vertex shader, only bother with that.
-    - uniforms could get interesting but VRender's system is probably ok
-    - Knowing apple, SPIR-V is completely broken and unusable on macos lol xd
+    - shader uniforms
 - textures (should be pretty easy)
 - loading assets
 - modifying loaded assets